 At NBC News, Woodruff was White House correspondent from 1977 to 1982.
 For one year after that she served as NBC's Today Show Chief Washington Correspondent.
 She wrote the book, "This is Judy Woodruff at the White House," published in 1982 by Addison-Wesley.

 Woodruff is a founding co-chair of the International Women's Media Foundation, an organization dedicated to promoting and encouraging women in communication industries worldwide.
 She serves on the boards of trustee of the Freedom Forum, the Newseum, the Duke Endowment and the Urban Institute.
-She also serves as a member of The Knight Foundation Commission on Intercollegiate Athletics.
+She is a former member of The Knight Foundation Commission on Intercollegiate Athletics.

 Judy is a graduate of Duke University, where she is a trustee emerita.